AbhinavOmprakash/simulatedlibrary/readme.md

 ## areas that could be improved
 * The GUI is quite ugly, but a pretty front-end was not the goal of this project.
 I completely understand that a beautiful UI is a key part of an app.
+* The search is not perfect and is quite rigid, the exact name of the item is not Entered, the search won't match.
+* All the dependencies are manually "hooked up" Instead a dependency Injection framework could have been used
+* Documentation, while I think the Code Base is quite readable, The documentation is sparse.